AtomicSponge/docbuilder/README.md

 ```

 ## Generators
-These are bash-style commands used to launch each different document generator.
+These are system commands used to launch each different document generator.

 The following variables can be used:
 - __$PROJECT__ - The name of the project.
 - __$PROJECT_LOCATION__ - The full path to the project.
 - __$OUTPUT_FOLDER__ - The name of the output folder from settings.
-No quotation marks around the names!

 ## Optional Settings:
 - __"LOG_FILE": "filename"__ - Change the filename of the log file.